conda-forge/conda-forge.github.io/src/user/contributing.rst

 Becoming involved
 *****************

-``conda-forge`` is a community-driven effort of cross-platform packaging and relies on volunteers to sustain and improve.
+conda-forge is a community-driven effort of cross-platform packaging and relies on volunteers to sustain and improve.

-We encourage you to contribute to ``conda-forge``.
+We encourage you to contribute to conda-forge.
 You can do so in several ways:

  - `Contribute new packages <https://conda-forge.org/docs/maintainer/adding_pkgs.html>`_.
  - Help update and `maintain packages <https://conda-forge.org/docs/maintainer/updating_pkgs.html#maintaining-pkgs>`_.